About Me And My Blog

 Because of my experience there I was able to get a full time job on a small department in a rural area (go out to the middle of no where, hang a left and go 27 more miles).
 They were just starting up their paramedic program and didn't pay much.
 I was in need of a department to take a chance on me.
 We both got what we needed.

 In my time there I made some great friends.
 They trained me to be a firefighter.
 On April 26, 2008 I had my first structure fire.
 Finally, in my own eyes, I had become a firefighter.
 My experiences at this small department were amazing.
-The call volume was not great but it was diverse and usually, when we were called, it was for something good.
+The call volume was not great but the calls were diverse and usually, when we were called, it was for something good.

 While there, I tested for and was hired by a larger municipal department.
 It offered everything I needed to make a career out of this field.
 Mostly better pay and benefits.
 A year and a half after getting hired by that department I lost that job.
 Thankfully it was part of a consolidation process and I was immediately picked up by a larger department.